 At Landform Surveys, we have vast experience in carrying out topographic surveys, and it is the core of our business.
 Our surveyors use Trimble S6 and S5 Robotic Total Stations, and Trimble R10 & R8 GPS receivers to carry out our surveys.
 These instruments are also capable of reflectorless measurement, which means we can survey previously inaccessible points.
 This is particularly useful for surveying heights and positions of buildings, which overlook development sites and produce streetscapes of adjacent building elevations.

 We have also utilised aerial UAV drone technology to produce ground terrain and topo surveys of large sites, and are presently evaluating this method for accuracy and cost-effectiveness.

 What is a topographic survey?

-What is a topographic survey used for?
+What is it used for?

-What are the benefits of a topographic survey?
+What are the benefits?

-What can you expect from our surveys?
+What can you expect from our topographic surveys?

-Detail is accurately measured and the deliverables issued to meet our clients specific requirements or to RICS standards.
+Detail is accurately measured and the deliverables issued to meet our clients’ specific requirements or to RICS standards.
 These can range from simple 2D plans to detailed 3D AutoCAD drawings.
 To ensure the highest quality control, our surveyors edit their own surveys to ensure that all possible detail is recorded and presented correctly.

 What Our Clients Say

-“We have appointed Landform for several projects over the last year to prepare topographical surveys for a range of sizes of sites.
+“We have appointed Landform for several projects over the last year to prepare topographic surveys for a range of sizes of sites.
 We have been pleased with the quality of work carried out and have no reservation in recommending Landform, especially Eric Hinds, for similar work.”